Search

 In particular, the article will cover

-• What computer vision technology is and its value
+• Computer vision technology and its value

 • The state-of-the-art and the future of computer vision